Parent and Family Engagement for English Learners

 This course focuses on engaging families to help students succeed through valuing CLD families’ native languages, cultures, and countries through integration of these components in their classroom.
 Partnerships with parents and families will allow you and your school to promote student learning at home.
 You will accomplish this by generating ideas that will encourage family and student learning interactions at home, developing and maintaining an open rapport with CLD families, and internalizing why parent engagement is important for CLD students and their families.
 Parent, family and community engagement in education is crucial for student academic performance and school improvement.

 - Generate ideas that will encourage student and family learning interactions at home

 - Develop open communication and establish a rapport with families in order to gain a better understanding of the student’s cultural background and to determine parents’ expectations regarding language, culture, and education

 - Justify why parent engagement is important for CLD students and their families

 Engaging Families through Communication & Advocacy

-This module focuses on engaging families through communication and advocacy.
+This course focuses on engaging families through communication and advocacy.
 It provides opportunities to develop ideas to foster effective communication between home and school.
 You will accomplish this by applying best practices in scenarios with CLD students and their families.
 To further advocate for CLD families, you will create a resource page that includes community information for CLD families to utilize as needed.